Kanban for Software Teams

 Now our pull system is constrained by 2 things: only pull an item when there is capacity to work on it (WIP constraint), and when the item meets the definition of done for the last step in the workflow (workflow policy constraint).

-Step 4: Make it Flow.
+Step 4: Manage The Flow.

 Maintaining the flow means actively managing all work items in progress between the Backlog and Done states.
 A Kanban development team should meet on a regular cadence (for example, conduct a Daily Stand-up) to review their board and agree what adjustments need to be made.
 In the above example what action should the team take?
-How about the one below?

 Step 5: Measure and Improve.